On unitarizability and Arthur packets

 Let $\psi\in\Pe\cap \Pddr$.
 Obviously $\psi_d=(\psi\tr)_d$.
 Using this, we identify characters of component groups of $\psi$ and $\psi_d$.
 Therefore, if $\psi',\psi''\in \Pe\cap\Pddr$ such that $(\psi')_d=(\psi'')_d$, their characters of component groups can be identified in a natural way.

-C. M\oe glin defined in \cite{MR2209850} involutions on irreducible representations, which generalises Aubert involution, and showed that each element $\ppe$ of elementary discrete A-packet can be obtained from square integrable representation corresponding to $\e$ in the $L$-packet of $\psi_d$ applying the involution (see \cite[Theorem 5]{MR2209850}).
+C. M\oe glin defined in \cite{MR2209850} involutions on irreducible representations, which generalise the Aubert involution, and showed that each element $\ppe$ of an elementary discrete A-packet can be obtained from square integrable representation corresponding to $\e$ in the $L$-packet of $\psi_d$ by applying the involution (see \cite[Theorem 5]{MR2209850}).
 A consequence of it for classical Aubert involution is that

 (\cite[Theorem 5]{MR2209850}, Theorem 6.10 of \cite{MR3679701}).